 - Different customer acquisition channels have varying success rates.
 If you leverage data on these success rates, you can make more informed decisions about where to invest resources for customer acquisition.

-What Is the Customer Acquisition Funnel?
+What is a Customer Acquisition Funnel?

 Developing an effective funnel will help you attract, engage, retain, and convert customers with little cost and effort.
 It will also help you determine your target audience and the best customer acquisition channel for your business.